LiteralMineral/needlelace-projections/README.md

 ## Next Steps
-This is quite slow.
+- This is quite slow.
 This is fine, since I just need it to process the image once, but I'd like to write the projection functions in c or use cython to speed it up.
+- I could probably use a different map projection to minimize distortion more.
+Unfortunately, I am not familiar with common map projections.